modern-influence-of-ancient-warriors

 The Historical Foundations of Mamluk Rule

-The Mamluk period represents one of the most dynamic and culturally productive eras in Islamic history.
-Understanding their legacy requires examining how a class of slave soldiers transformed into the ruling elite of one of the medieval world's most powerful empires.
+The Mamluk period was one of the most dynamic and culturally productive epochs in Islamic history.
+To understand its lasting influence, one must first grasp how a class of enslaved soldiers transformed into the ruling elite of a powerful empire that controlled key trade routes and defended the heartlands of Islam.

 Origins as a Military Caste